AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 First, its worth pointing out, I am trying to come up with a technique for reusing _all_ domain code - including the view logic contained in `render()`.
 If you don't want to reuse the view logic, the standard react-native development method should suit you fine.

 Secondly, you _can_ use HOC to achieve the same outcome.
-Here "elements" are passed to HOC, which then passes them to the component via props.
-YMMV but I dislike the use of props here.
+In the example below "elements" are passed to HOC, which then passes them to the component via props.

 ```
 // ### Pseudocode ###